-This is also the case when Paul talks specifically about his grandfather's work ethic.
-John Coletta served in the fire service in Hull and in 1941 was awarded the George Medal for saving the historic Wilberforce House12 from fire following a severe air raid in the city.
+This positivity also returns when Paul talks specifically about his grandfather's work ethic.
+In 1941, John Coletta was awarded the George Medal for saving the historic Wilberforce House from fire following a severe air raid in the city.
 Yet Paul explains that being Italian meant receiving abuse for this in the fire service.
 His grandfather had grown up in Hull and was educated in the city.
-But because his family was Italian, Paul explains that the teachers thought his Grandfather was 'thick' and would regularly punish him by sending him to the corner of the classroom with the dunce's cap on his head.
+But because his family was Italian, Paul explains that the teachers thought his grandfather was "thick" and would regularly punish him by sending him to the corner of the classroom with the dunce's cap on his head.
 There was a need, Paul explains, to fight your way out of everything as an Italian immigrant.
-What is interesting here is that Paul not only sees this as a positive character trait, but, and as we have already seen, he presents it as a particularly Italian one: he says there is nothing like an Italian work ethic, and no-one does it like an Italian, something which he appears to aspire to and which allows him to connect with what he perceives to be his family's roots.
+What is interesting here is that Paul not only sees this as a positive character trait, but, as we have already seen, he presents it as a particularly Italian one: he says there is nothing like an Italian work ethic, and no one does it like an Italian, something which he appears to aspire to and which allows him to connect with what he perceives to be his family's roots.

-12 Wilberforce House is the birthplace of William Wilberforce, the British politician campaigner against the slave trade.
-The house was built c.
-1656 is located in the High Street in Hull, in the now Museums Quarter and Old Town district of the city centre.
+9 Wilberforce House is the birthplace of William Wilberforce, the British politician campaigner against the slave trade.
+The house, built c.
+1656, is located in the High Street in Hull, in what is now the Museums Quarter and Old Town district of the city center.

 Speaking of his own experience in light of the Italian Connections exhibition, Paul explains that he thinks it is strange that the Italian community in Hull is not closer.
-In his opinion, the exhibition was actually a chance for the community to draw together and reestablish itself once again.
+In his opinion, the exhibition was actually a chance for the community to draw together and re-establish itself.
 He is disappointed in this lack of community, particularly for his own generation.
-He is proud of his Italian roots, and wants to preserve and promote them.
-His explanation of why there is no community is that perhaps the Italians worked so hard to hide away and integrate, that they did not feel they could be a community.
-It is interesting that unlike Lou as a third generation immigrant, Paul is ready and seeking to reconnect with Italy and his heritage, as a fourth generation immigrant who is acculturated yet desires to embrace more fully his multiculturality and transcultural heritage.
-He saw the Italian Connections exhibition as an opportunity to shine a light on the Italian community, and his own personal heritage and history.
-But it is also important for the city of Hull: as Paul says, 'if you think of Hull and East Yorkshire, the area has received a lot of immigrants but you wouldn't say that Hull is diverse.
+He is proud of his Italian roots and wants to preserve and promote them.
+His explanation of why there is no community is that perhaps the Italians worked so hard to hide away and integrate that they did not feel they could be a community.
+It is interesting that unlike Lou, a third-generation immigrant, Paul is ready and seeking to reconnect with Italy and his heritage as a fourth-generation immigrant who is acculturated yet desires to more fully embrace his multiculturality and transcultural heritage.
+He saw the Italian Connections exhibition as an opportunity to shine a light on the Italian community and his own personal heritage and history.
+But it is also important for the city of Hull: as Paul says, "if you think of Hull and East Yorkshire, the area has received a lot of immigrants but you wouldn't say that Hull is diverse.
 At school, we felt we were out on a limb, a last bastion of Englishness.
-Hull, wrongly, is quite good at suppressing its immigrant history'.
+Hull, wrongly, is quite good at suppressing its immigrant history."
 Hull is multicultural, and it is important to tell that story.